Everything You’re Doing To Heal Is Why You Can’t Move On

 At This Point, You Have Two Paths Forward

-Path 1: You take what you’ve learned here and try to apply it on your own.
+You take what you’ve learned here and try to apply it on your own.

 You start noticing the old stories.